Investigating the cognitive neuroscience of learning, memory, and decision-making

 Please see Raphael Kaplan's Google Scholar page for copies of some of our publications

-R Kaplan, A Tauste Campo, D Bush, J King, A Principe, R Koster, M Ley-Nacher, R Rocamora, KJ Friston (In Press) Human hippocampal theta oscillations reflect sequential dependencies during spatial planning.
-Cognitive Neuroscience
+R Kaplan, A Tauste Campo, D Bush, J King, A Principe, R Koster, M Ley-Nacher, R Rocamora, KJ Friston (2020) Human hippocampal theta oscillations reflect sequential dependencies during spatial planning.
+Cognitive Neuroscience, Available Online

 R Kaplan & KJ Friston (2019) Entorhinal transformations in abstract frames of reference.
 PLoS Biology, 17(5): e3000230.